 Every busy parent wants to know how to keep their house clean without doing more than is absolutely necessary, right?
 I have a few simple cleaning tips (or even “house rules”) that will make it realistically possible to have a clean house every single day with just a little more effort than you’re already putting in.

-Whether you just deep cleaned your house and want to keep your home looking amazing, or you’re struggling to keep your home clean from day to day, every busy adult wants to know how to keep their house clean.
+Whether you just deep cleaned your house and want to keep your home looking amazing, or you are struggling to keep your home clean from day to day, every busy adult I know wants to know how to keep their house clean.

 With kids and pets running around your house on a regular basis, it may seem like an impossible pipe-dream to have a clean house every day.

 Though, I’m here to tell you that keeping your home moderately clean is possible, and it’s easier than you may think!
 These easy tips will help you get and keep your home clean for good.

 Why is it important to keep your house clean?

 If you’re anything like me…when my house gets dirty, it puts me into a bit of a mental funk to the point that it makes me sad to even walk inside my front door.